Field Note: An Introduction

-This collection of insights captures lessons on my own developmental path.
+This collection of insights captures client successes, misses, and lessons on my own developmental path.
 What has worked, what hasn’t, and why.
-What ideas I have for improving the situation next time and what I’ll be sure to repeat.
+And ideas on how to improve the situation next time and what I’ll be sure to repeat.
 Challenges I’ve faced and how I dealt with them.
-And creative ways to celebrate milestones or thank team members.
+And creative ways to celebrate milestones.

 These are my metaphorical pebbles and rocks that I’ve been gathering throughout my career.
 The pebbles are the informative patterns, everyday stories, and ways of being while the rocks are the heavier, sacrosanct practices, and the deep-seated challenges that require intense inquiry and effort to move.